Highlights in the History of Amgraf, Inc.

 In 2014, Amgraf added several new Forms Portal customers who collectively have thousands of clients.
 These users benefit from real-time data capture, validation, printing and reporting in the energy and financial marketplaces.

-2016 promises to be an exciting year at Amgraf!
-Many new product features and functions are presently being developed and tested as we complete our 40th year in business.
+2022 promises to be an exciting year at Amgraf!
+Many new product features and functions are presently being developed and tested as we begin our 46th year in business.